 He has led the initiative to create an entrepreneurial hub in downtown Chapel Hill.
 Collaborating with a leadership team of officials from the Town of Chapel Hill, Orange County, Downtown partnership, and UNC they opened up Launch Chapel Hill.
 This project strengthened Town-County-University relations while giving entrepreneurs badly needed space to create ventures in Orange County.
 He opened 1789 (above Four Corners on Franklin Street) in early 2013 to serve early stage companies coming out of UNC.

 In his spare time when he’s not running, Jim can be found watching UNC sporting events with his family.
-On Sunday mornings you’ll likely find him at New Hope Church in Durham.

 - Chapel Hill-Carrboro Public School Foundation Board